aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikhah-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 <html>
 <head></head>
 <body>
-Title: תשעה באב | Eikha for the Earth: Sorrow, Hope, and Action from the Shalom Center<br />
+Title: Eikhah for the Earth: Sorrow, Hope, and Action from the Shalom Center<br />
 Primary contributor: arthur.waskow<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=8984">http://opensiddur.org/?p=8984</a>
 <p />
 <hr />

 <div class="english" style="font-size: 1.2em;">
-Tisha b'Av (the midsummer day of Jewish mourning for the ancient Temples in Jerusalem, and of hope for a transformed future) can be focused on the endangered Earth as our Temple.
+Tishah b'Av (the midsummer day of Jewish mourning for the ancient Temples in Jerusalem, and of hope for a transformed future) can be focused on the endangered Earth as our Temple.

 Tishah b'Av, the ninth day of the month of Av, has historically been a day to mourn the Destruction of the First and Second Temples, centers of Israelite practice before the rise of Rabbinic Judaism (First Temple 975 BCE – 586 BCE; Second Temple 515 BCE – 70 CE) and the exiles that followed those destructions.
 Over the course of Jewish history this day of mourning and fasting has also come to commemorate many other tragedies that have befallen the Jewish people throughout history.